 Meet the Advisory Board

-My name is Dayra Mejia-Reyes, a junior at Trinity Hall in Tinton Falls, New Jersey.
+My name is Dayra Mejia-Reyes, a student at Trinity Hall in Tinton Falls, New Jersey.
 The reason I am part of EYV is because I believe that in order to create progressive change in our nation, all voices must be taken into account.

 Hi!
 I’m Akila, an undergrad at MIT, originally from NJ.
 I became a part of EYV because I know how much of an impact young voices can make in society by fighting for the greater good.
 It is integral to convince others to join and I want to be part of this effort.

-Hi, I’m Daniel Wrocherinsky, a Vanderbilt University junior focusing on health policy, born and raised in NYC.
+Hi, I’m Daniel Wrocherinsky, a Vanderbilt University undergraduate focusing on health policy, born and raised in NYC.
 I’m in Energizing Young Voters to help realize our nation’s potential of equity of opportunity through improving civics education and engagement.

 I want to be on this advisory board to speak out against ignorance and to educate people my age and beyond about the importance of making their vote count in order to select leaders who share their ideas and support their interests.

 Hi!
-My name is Nitan Shanas and I’m a soon to be graduate of Rutgers University – Camden where I have also had the privilege to serve as the student body president.
+My name is Nitan Shanas and I’m a 2021 graduate of Rutgers University – Camden where I have also had the privilege to serve as the student body president.
 I joined Energizing Young Voters because I want to be able to uplift the voices of people my age as voting is one of the most effective ways to make our voices heard and see the kinds of changes that we want to see in the world.

 Here are some organizations that might be useful for young voters